 St. John’s fielded its first baseball team, known as the Rose Hills, in September 1859.
 They are known for participating in the first collegiate baseball game played with nine men per side on November 3 that year versus St. Francis Xavier College, another Jesuit school.
 Fordham won that day 33-11.
 Actually, St. Francis was a college preparatory high school located in Manhattan.
 The actual St. Francis Xavier College was located in Nova Scotia.

 Steve Bellán, 5’6” and 154 pounds, joined the varsity baseball club at St. John’s by age 16 in 1866, playing on the top college nine through the 1868 season.
 Whether he was exposed to baseball and/or played it prior to coming to the United States seems unlikely, at least not to any meaningful extent.
-Available knowledge dates the introduction of the game in Cuba at 1866, over two years after his relocation to New York.
+Available knowledge dates the introduction of the game in Cuba at 1864 around the time of his relocation to New York.1

 Rose Hill box scores are scarce during the era but one appeared in the New York Times following the June 18, 1868 home game versus the Actives of New York City, an amateur member of the National Association of Base Ball Players (NABBP).
 The Actives were no slouch; they would defeat the impressive Mutuals of New York and Unions of Morrisania that season.
 Bellán led off and caught, placing four hits and scoring twice during the 36-34 victory.
 According to the Times, “The Actives went up to the college feeling pretty sure of success, having a strong nine with them, but they were met on the field by as plucky, active and efficient corps of players as we have seen play in a match out of town this season.”
 One of the earliest greats of the game, George Wright, performed the umpiring duties.
 Two other men with Latin names, Christodoro in left field and Esendoro in right, were also in the Rose Hill lineup.